Spiritual Life Insurance

 Our feeling a policy provision is true never makes it true.

-Even if we think it should be true, truth as related to insurance contracts is objective, not subjective, nor really subject to personal interpretation.
-Although the company representatives do make claims, with insurance it comes down to the policy contract terms.
+Although the company representatives do make false claims at times, with insurance it comes down to the policy contract terms.
 When the big claim comes, pleading ignorance will not work, nor blaming the representative for misleading us.

 The company will ask, did you read your insurance policy for yourself?

-Then the really Good News in the New Testament is revealed, the stuff of John 3:16-17 billboards. "for God so loved the world that he gave his only Son, that whoever believes in him would not perish but have life eternal.
+Then the really Good News in the New Testament is hinted to at the football game in the John 3:16-17 paperboard:.
+"For God so loved the world that he gave his only Son, that whoever believes in him would not perish but have life eternal.
 For God did not send his Son into the world to condemn the world; but that the world may be saved through him".

+Many of Jesus teachings were in parable stories, difficult for some to understand.
+Some of his teachings like John 3:16 are clear to the reader and listener of his day and ours.
 God sees us as we are, with all of our flaws, but sent his own son Jesus to reveal a new contract of Grace and truth with all humanity.
 Or, as Jesus himself said in Luke 19:10 "The Son of Man came to seek and to save the lost".

 BLIND FAITH OR NOT?